-The protection of personal information is important to the Environmental Law Centre (ELC) and we have a policy and procedures dealing with the protection of privacy.
+The protection of your personal information is important to the Environmental Law Centre (ELC) and what follows is our policy and procedures dealing with the protection of your privacy.
 The ELC is incorporated under the Alberta Societies Act and this policy is written to comply with the applicable portions of the Alberta Personal Information Privacy Act (PIPA) and the federal Personal Information Protection and Electronic Documents Act (PIPEDA).

 Privacy legislation defines “personal information” broadly as information about an identifiable individual.
 In other words, it is information that allows an individual to be identified.
 Personal information does not include business contact information such as a title or position, business address, business telephone number, fax number, and e-mail address.